6 METER GS-35B AMPLIFIER CONSTRUCTION

 The circuit is the PI network with a "Q" of about 12.
 The 7 uh RF plate choke was wound on .75 inch diameter Delrin rod that was threaded to space the #22 wire.
 The choke sits on a by-pass capacitor and is fed voltage through a high-voltage feed through capacitor (6 KV).
 Input and output relays are RJ1A Jennings vacuums.
 A variable capacitor of 150 pf provides the loading.
 A Z-50 inductor is used across the loading capacitor for protection.
 Plate tuning is done with a closed turn near the cold end of the .25 diameter copper tubing plate coil.
 At 6 meters, the desired tuning capacity is already high due to the tubes output capacity and circuit strays.
 Using a variable capacitor with its minimum capacity, would make the circuit Q too high and therefore lossy.

 The filament choke is wound on a .50 diameter ferrite rod.
-The bias is high for the GS-35B, so a pair of 16 volt, 50 watt, stud mounted zeners are used (1N3315B).
-At 32 volts of bias, the idling current is 120 ma.
-A 4 position switch is used to add additional power diodes (4 diodes) to the zener string and bring the idling current to 100 ma.
-An RF choke of about 8 uh (a Z-50 will work) is used to feed the bias to the cathode tube ring.
+The bias is high for the GS-35B, so a pair of 20 volt, 50 watt, stud mounted zeners are used (1N3319B).
+At 40 volts of bias, the idling current is 180 ma.
+The zeners are connected to the filament transformer center tap.
+This amp is designed to run nearly 4000 volts.
+If around 3000 volts is to be used, 16 volt zeners may be used.
 All leads are filtered with an RF choke and feed through by-pass capacitor.
 A thermistor (CL-60) is placed in a filament transformer primary lead to cut the inrush current.
 The voltage to the filament transformer is also fed through a micro-switch with a wind vane to turn the tube off if the air supply fails.
 The air enters the amplifier through a honeycomb duct.

 A "T" match is used to tune the input and is adjustable from the front panel.
-The inductors are about .92 uh each.
-They are made with 10 turns of #19 wire on a .625 diameter form with a length of .75 inches.
+The input inductor is 6 turns on a 1/2 inch slug tuned form.
+The output coil is 6 turns of #18 wire that is 5/8 diameter and is 3/4 inch long.
 The variable capacitor is 50 pf.

 Testing is done with a carbon resistor of 2950 ohms tied from the tube's anode to ground to similate the load impedance.
 The plate circuit is tuned for 1 to 1 SWR using an impedance bridge (MFJ-269).
 A 35 ohm carbon resistor is tied from the cathode to ground to test the "T" match.